-- Light materials: plastics, foil, textile, wood, etc.
+- Light fraction: plastics, foil, textile, wood, etc.

 The BTA® Grit Removal System - no silting up of the fermenter

 Having passed the BTA® Waste Pulper, the organic suspension still contains sand and fine impurities, which are safely removed by the BTA® Grit Removal System.
-This reliably ensures protection of downstream plant components from wear, silting up, sediments, and obstruction.
+The efficient sand removal reliably ensures protection of downstream plant components from wear, silting up, sediments, and obstruction.

-Hydromechanical pre-treatment is the most efficient and successful way to process wastes before the anerobic biogas production.
+Wet mechanical pre-treatment is the most efficient and successful way to process wastes before the anaerobic biogas production.

-The cleared bio-suspension is temporarily stored in a suspension tank.
+The cleared organic suspension is temporarily stored in a suspension tank.
 This way, the processing stage is decoupled from the digestion itself, keeping the latter independent from the working cycle of the waste reception unit.

 The organic fraction is digested within the fermenter, generally under mesophilic conditions between 35 - 38°C. Fermenter layout and operation mode depend on the kind of feedstock as well as on project-specific requirements concerning microbiological breakdown and biogas yield.